 I wanna give a quick shout out to our partner for this article, Peter Manning.
-They have an outstanding quilted vest option called the Flatiron vest (in the photo above) that fits so nicely and is incredibly well-constructed.
+They have called the Flatiron vest (in the photo above) that fits so nicely and is incredibly well-constructed.
 (Trust me, I have 5 different vests, so I’ve seen my fair share.)

 If you’re a shorter guy and you’re not familiar with Peter Manning, you should check them out right now.